Henry Rawlinson, 1st Baron Rawlinson: Battle of the Somme

 The Somme offensive was launched on 1 July 1916.
 In English writing, attention has been paid to the first day, a British disaster for three of the five attacking corps, although the battle lasted 141 days against two German armies.
 On 1 July, British forces were repulsed by the Germans along most of the front north of the Albert–Bapaume road, suffering 57,000 casualties.
 The worst defeats were in front of Pozières and Thiepval.
 By the afternoon Rawlinson was aware of much of the disaster but not of the casualties.
 By 3 July he knew 8,000 prisoners had been taken.
 On the Allied right, the British and French had more success.
 Here they had a better fire plan but limited objectives as a flank guard to a main advance further north.
 This was more in keeping with Rawlinson's idea of "bite and hold".
 There is no documentary evidence that the corps commander on the right (southern) British flank, Lieutenant General Walter Congreve, commanding XIII Corps, telephoned Rawlinson to ask permission to advance beyond his set objectives or to send in cavalry.

+General Sir Douglas Haig, C-in-C of the BEF, with General Sir Henry Rawlinson, Bt, the GOC-in-C of the Fourth Army of the BEF, at the latter's army headquarters at Querrieu, France, July 1916.

 The principal causes of the defeat in the north were the skill of German defenders, the siting of their defences and the failure of the long and heavy preliminary artillery bombardment to destroy the German barbed wire and trenches, except in the southern sector where French heavy artillery assisted.
 It is not true that heavily laden British infantry were required to advance at a slow walk.
 The researches of the historians Robin Prior and Trevor Wilson have shown that the majority of battalions were out in No Man's Land before whistles blew.
 This was of no avail, except in the south, against skilful placing of German machine guns in enfilade positions and German artillery fire falling on British trenches to prevent reinforcements reaching the 36th (Ulster) Division, who had penetrated the German position north of Thiepval.
 Rawlinson's 'Tactical Notes', initially drafted by his chief of staff Archie Montgomery, were not prescriptive, giving initiative to battalion commanders to choose their formations.

 Lieutenant-General Walter Congreve inspecting captured German trenches near Fricourt along with King George V, the Prince of Wales, General Sir Henry Rawlinson and Lieutenant Harding of the Royal Engineers in 1916.